genxbe/kirby3-instagram/README.md

     * You can add multiple website and thus use 1 app for all of your websites

+    * Format of the url you need to add is `https://yoursite.com/axi/instagram`

 * Add the instagram account you want to use to the test users and ask them to accept the invite (instructions below)

 * Ask your user to enable the instagram link on the website, when this process is completed a first time fetch will already be done.

+* After the user has linked his Instagram you can start fetching via `php site/plugins/kirby3-instagram/fetch.php`

+* If you want to have regular updates you need to schedule this command via the cron.
+I would advise to do this every 30 or 60 minutes so you don't overload your API rate limit.
+(More info on https://developers.facebook.com/docs/graph-api/overview/rate-limiting/#platform-rate-limits)

 ### Examples